-Studies have shown that as much as 30-50% of all antibiotic use is inappropriate.
-Inappropriate use includes a longer than necessary duration of therapy, treatment of non-bacterial diseases, treatment of contaminants or colonizers and meaningless duplicate therapy (e.g., treatment with multiple antibiotics targeting anaerobes simultaneously).
-Additionally, clinical outcomes, including both cure and failure rates, have been shown to improve with an antibiotic stewardship program.
-Monitoring and analysis of antimicrobial use by disease, unit and practitioner can lead to organizational knowledge of opportunities for stewardship.
+Studies have shown that as much as 30 percent to 50 percent of all antibiotic use is inappropriate.
+Inappropriate use includes a longer than necessary duration of therapy, treatment of nonbacterial diseases and treatment of contaminants or colonizers and meaningless duplicate therapy (e.g., treatment with multiple antibiotics targeting anaerobes simultaneously).
+Additionally, clinical outcomes, including cure and failure rates, have been shown to improve with an antimicrobial stewardship program.
+Monitoring and analyzing antimicrobial use by disease, unit and practitioner can increase organizational knowledge of opportunities for stewardship.

-- + Monitor Healthcare Effectiveness Data and Information Set (HEDIS) performance measures on antibiotic utilization in pharyngitis, upper respiratory infections and acute bronchitis. - + Analyze the data for specific infections (e.g., urinary tract infections) and determine the appropriateness of the selected treatment. - + Evaluate the use of antimicrobials among patients with C. difficile and provide feedback and recommendations to medical staff and facility leadership regarding treatment options. - + Determine if antimicrobial agents at higher risk of contributing to C. difficile are de-escalated or discontinued if C. difficile is suspected. - + Eliminate redundant combination antimicrobial therapy.
-14 - + Adopt guidelines for the management of community-acquired pneumonia using a shorter course of therapy. - + Educate prescribing clinicians regarding the appropriate selection and use of antimicrobials, including dose, timing and duration of treatment. - + Engage the clinical microbiology laboratory and infection prevention departments in optimization of surveillance and investigation of outbreaks. - + Focus efforts on reducing the use of certain antibiotic classes associated with C. difficile, such as cephalosporins, clindamycin and fluoroquinolones. - + Optimize antimicrobial dosing based upon individual patient characteristics, causative agent, infection site and drug characteristics.
+- > Monitor Healthcare Effectiveness Data and Information Set (HEDIS) performance measures on antibiotic utilization in pharyngitis, upper respiratory infections and acute bronchitis. - > Analyze the data for specific infections (e.g., urinary tract infections) and determine the appropriateness of the selected treatment. - > Evaluate the use of antimicrobials among patients with CDI and provide feedback and recommendations to medical staff and facility leadership regarding treatment options. - > Determine if antimicrobial agents at higher risk of contributing to CDI are de-escalated or discontinued if CDI is suspected. - > Eliminate redundant combination antimicrobial therapy.8 - > Adopt guidelines for managing community-acquired pneumonia using a shorter course of therapy. - > Educate prescribing clinicians about the appropriate selection and use of antimicrobials, including dose, timing and duration of treatment. - Engage the clinical microbiology laboratory and infection prevention departments in optimizing surveillance and investigating outbreaks. - > Focus efforts on reducing the use of certain antibiotic classes associated with CDI, such as cephalosporins, clindamycin and fluoroquinolones. - > Optimize antimicrobial dosing based on individual patient characteristics, causative agent, infection site and drug characteristics.

-- + Number of patients who were prescribed a specific antimicrobial (e.g., a fluoroquinolone) for a specific category of infection (e.g., urinary tract infection) - + Percentage of patients who appropriately received a specific antimicrobial (e.g., a fluoroquinolone) based on best evidence - + Percentage of surgical patients who received an appropriate weight-based antimicrobial pre-operative dose - + Percentage of patients who received an appropriate antibiotic for the specific surgical procedure performed, based on best evidence
+- Number of patients who were prescribed a specific antimicrobial (e.g., a fluoroquinolone) for a specific category of infection (e.g., urinary tract infection). - Percentage of patients who appropriately received a specific antimicrobial (e.g., a fluoroquinolone) based on best evidence. - Percent of surgical patients who received an appropriate weight-based antimicrobial preoperative dose. - Percentage of patients who received an appropriate antibiotic for the specific surgical procedure performed, based on best evidence.